PhiKappaSigma/PhiKappaSigma.github.io/_posts/2016-05-29-philanthropy-wrapup.markdown

 <p>
 In terms of philanthropy, this past school year has been an eventful and productive one for the Delta Phi Chapter of the Phi Kappa Sigma fraternity.
-In the fall of 2015, we started the year of strongly with our Lambda Class initiates participating in an Airbnb sponsored park cleanup in Long Island.
+In the fall of 2015, we started the year off strongly with our Lambda Class initiates participating in an Airbnb sponsored park cleanup in Long Island.
 </p>